 The suggested program of study should meet the general admission requirements for most chiropractic schools.
-Most require a minimum of 24 semester hours of general education courses (ENGL, COMM, PSYC, Social Sciences, and Humanities) and a minimum of 24 semester hours in the life and physical sciences.
-Students are responsible for checking the specific admissions guidelines for each school.
+Most schools require a minimum of 24 semester hours of general education courses (English, Communication, Psychology, Social Sciences, and Humanities) as well as a minimum of 24 semester hours in the life and physical sciences.
+Students are responsible for checking the specific admissions guidelines for each optometry school and consulting with their advisor or the Coordinator to ensure that they are meeting all requirements.